 After performing an audit, an auditor will present action items and recommendations to the organization using their key audit skills.
 They may recommend amendments to internal control systems, reporting procedures, or processes to optimize a company’s performance and reduce costs.

 Auditors have many options for where they wish to work.
-They can either be employed within the accounting departments of organisations, or they can work with independent and certified firms.
+They can either be employed within the accounting departments of organizations, or they can work with independent and certified firms.

 Internal auditors can work in-house within the accounting department of an organization, for an outsourced professional firm, or large companies and charities.
 Internal auditors are typically found in private businesses and have the main goal of optimizing processes in large public or regulated companies.